wtsi-hgi/bindmapfuse/README.md

 bindmapfuse
 ===========

 bindmapfuse is a FUSE filesystem that exposes an underlying filesystem according to a potentially very large set of bind mounts.
-It was developed to solve a problem wherein a very large number (hundreds of thousands) of bind mounts were desired in a docker container, but the docker daemon did not support this because the container configuration was too large.
+It was developed to solve a problem in which a very large number (hundreds of thousands to millions) of bind mounts were desired in a docker container, but the docker daemon does not support this because the container configuration became too large.

 Example Usage
 -------------